ahmaddzidnii/ahmaddzidnii/README.md

 - 🌱 I’m currently learning **Next Js and Express Js**

-- 👨‍💻 All of my projects are available at [ahmadzidni.site](ahmadzidni.site)
+- 👨‍💻 All of my projects are available at [ahmaddzidnii](github.com/ahmaddzidnii)

 - 💬 Ask me about **React**